The Diagnosis and Treatment of Dravet Syndrome

 3rd Line: cannabidiol (pharmaceutical grade, Epidiolex)

-4th Line: topirimate (Topamax), ketogenic diet/ modified Atkins diet, Other (including: vagus nerve stimulation, levetiracetam, zonisamide, bromides, clonazepam, and ethosuximide)
+4th Line: topirimate (Topamax), ketogenic diet/ modified Atkins diet, other (“other” includes: vagus nerve stimulation, levetiracetam, zonisamide, bromides, clonazepam, and ethosuximide)

 **can be considered for treatment of status epilepticus